bitonic-cjp/lightning-rfc/12-payment-protocol.md

 &lt;uri&gt; = lnpay:[&lt;pubkeyhash&gt;]?[id=&lt;id&gt;&]r0=&lt;host&gt;[&r1=&lt;host&gt;[...]]

 ### pubkeyhash
+The HASH160 of a public key on Bitcoin's `secp256k1` curve.
-Used for invoice signing and as trust root for the encryption
+Used for invoice signing and as trust root for the encryption.
-TODO: encoding, signature + hash algorithm
+TODO: encoding

 ### id
 TODO: allowed characters